 It’s a rare family that’s not on a food budget.
 The family food shopper searches for any way possible to cut back on the amount of money spent on food.
 But there are some simple, easy ways to save money on your grocery bill.

 Conservatively speaking, there are millions of coupons circulating every day that could cut your food budget by 30 to 50% – even more if you’re willing to turn couponing into a passion.

-Even the casual coupon clipper can become quite successful overnight and with more work and dedication become a super saver shopper.
-You have to be patient, flexible and perhaps give up your favorite brand, but it can be done and you can save a lot of money.
+The casual coupon clipper can become quite successful overnight, and with more work and dedication become a super saver shopper.
+You have to be patient, flexible, and perhaps give up your favorite brand, but it can be done and you can save a lot of money.

 Remember, coupons are designed to sell a certain product and get you in the store but if the item is not one you need and use, then saving money on that item is a moot point.

 Food coupons can be found anywhere.
 The Sunday newspaper was the traditional source, but you can also look at sites like BestOnlineCoupons.com or do a search on Google for “free online coupons” and you’ll be amazed at the different sites out there.
 Also check out public libraries, and at coupon swap boxes at the store itself.

 Be sure and note expiration dates and if a cash value is offered.
 Don’t let them expire and go to waste.

 Other keys to a successful coupon strategy are:

 Keep coupons sorted by food type in an easy to search through container and match coupons with needs on your grocery list.
 Some coupons have mail in rebates.
 Beware of this and follow up.